DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 DaVinci Resolve doesn’t support all audio formats.
 MP3, WAV, and AIFF work reliably.
 AAC, FLAC, and some proprietary formats cause problems.

-We tested importing a video with AAC audio.
-DaVinci imported the video but showed no waveform and played no sound.
-Converting the audio to WAV fixed it.
+Importing a video with AAC audio often leaves DaVinci with the video but no waveform and no sound.
+Converting the audio to WAV fixes it.
 According to AnyMP4’s format guide, unsupported formats are a major cause of audio issues.

 Use a tool like Handbrake or FFmpeg to convert audio to WAV before importing.
-We do this for every project now to avoid format issues.
+Doing this up front avoids format issues on every project.

 #Fix 5: Update Audio Drivers